 They didn’t see our busy schedule filled with homeschool field trips, co-op classes, park day meet-ups, and homeschool classes at the local YMCA.
 Throw in soccer leagues, chess club, and Sunday school and the boys almost had too much socialization.

-As for knowledge gaps, we hit all the basics at our own speed, usually faster than the plodding pace of public school.
+As for knowledge gaps, we hit all the basics at our own speed.
 Even better, we got to do it our way — filled with plenty of hands-on activities, games, music, art projects, crafts, recipes, and field trips.
 We learned in our pajamas, on our back porch, in the car, at the park, and even in the pool.
 (Read-alouds are way more fun when you’re floating on a raft!)
 Plus, we tied lessons into topics the boys loved, such as U.S. presidents, cars, geography, soccer, and the solar system.

 Was homeschooling the right decision for us and our kids?
 Absolutely.